kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

     1.1 Display "Good job, you hit your target for the past week cycling.".
 2. Otherwise,
     2.1 calculate difference betwen *average_cadence* and *target_cadence*.
-    2.2 if the difference is less than 10
+    2.2 Determine state depending on the difference 2.2.1 if the difference is less than 10
-        2.2.1 Display, "You almost hit your target, try harder in the coming weeks."
+          2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
-    2.3 Otherwise,
+      2.2.2 Otherwise,
-        2.3.1 Call *modify_target_cadence* function.
+          2.2.2.1 Call *modify_target_cadence* function.
 ```

 Let's combine all the steps now into one single algorithm.